 A.I. still gets all the hype these days.
-Even technology without real A.I. is up on the band wagon telling outright lies.
+Even technology without real A.I. is on the bandwagon telling outright lies, such as these:

 - Does the A.I. take hours or days to get back with you?
 (Not A.I. - there are humans somewhere processing your data)

 - Does the software show you how the A.I. is actually working?
 (Transparent A.I.)

 If Both A.I.
 Requirements are Met, There's 1 Final Factor to Consider:

 If the information is stored and used by the software provider outside of your needs, this is a red flag that their software cannot function without access to your sensitive data.

 At that point, you have to decide whether this kind of exposure is something your business can afford, and if you want to fund their endeavor.

 I should point out that not all A.I. can, or should be transparent.
 Take self-driving cars, for example.